Tiny Health vs Other GI Mapping Tests: Choosing The Best Gut Test for You

 6) Price & ordering: Tiny Health is cost-effective and user-friendly

-In contrast, Tiny Health tests are more affordable than GI-MAP and can be ordered by yourself or through an affiliated practitioner.
-If purchasing directly with Tiny Health, your gut test includes a comprehensive and personalized report and a functional health coaching call to discuss your results.
-Additionally, Tiny Health offers 6-month targeted programs and annual memberships for additional savings on their microbiome tests.
-Especially when working with a practitioner, these results can inform the overall picture of your health, at a much lower price than less comprehensive tests.
+Alternatively, Tiny Health offers affordable gut health tests you can order yourself or through an affiliated practitioner, plus annual memberships for extra savings.
+Gut health tests purchased directly from Tiny Health include a comprehensive and personalized report and a functional health coaching call to discuss your results.
+Especially when working with a practitioner, these results can inform the overall picture of your health at a much lower price than less comprehensive tests.

 7) Collection method: Easy swab vs poop in a vial

 This collection method uses a validated desiccant technology, which effectively preserves the microbes on contact [3].
-This allows your collected sample to remain stable at room temperature without the concern of unchecked microbial growth or DNA degradation.
-You can drop your sample in the mail at any time, ideally within 5 days of sampling and rest assured.
-Your results will remain accurate.
+This allows your collected sample to remain stable at room temperature without the concern of unchecked microbial growth or contamination.
+You can drop your sample in the mail at any time, ideally within 5 days of sampling, and rest assured, your results will remain accurate.

-On the other hand, GI-MAP—as well as Tiny Health’s PRO Gut Health Test—involve collecting a piece of stool with a spoon, putting it into a vial with liquid, and mixing it.
+On the other hand, qPCR/culture-based GI tests—as well as Tiny Health’s PRO Gut Health Test—involve collecting a piece of stool in a container, then scooping it into a vial with liquid, and mixing it.
 With these tests, you’ll need to refrigerate your sample until you’re ready to send it.

-8) Evidence-based recommendations: Personalized action plan + optional consult calls vs physician interpretation
+8) Evidence-based recommendations: Personalized action plan + optional coaching vs physician interpretation

-GI-MAP requires physician interpretation as the report only shows you the results.
+Other GI tests require physician interpretation, as the report only shows you the results.

 Tiny Health, on the other hand, goes beyond results—it includes your very own personalized action plan designed to level up your gut health.
 This plan is tailored to your age and specific results, with clear explanations of each recommended action.
 You'll discover detailed suggestions for supplements, lifestyle adjustments, and dietary tweaks aimed at optimizing your gut microbiome.
-Plus, you have the option of scheduling a 1-on-1 consult call with a microbiome expert for extra explanation and guidance, or the option to work with your practitioner to fine-tune your action plan.
+Plus, you have the option of 1-on-1 coaching for extra explanation and guidance, or the option to work with your practitioner to fine-tune your action plan.

-GI-MAP delivers results more quickly than Tiny Health, typically within 1 to 2 weeks.
-Tiny Health delivers your results within 3 to 4 weeks.
 Why the difference in time?
-Shotgun metagenomics sequencing technology takes longer at the laboratory, followed by a thorough and detailed analysis by Tiny Health.
-While the wait may be a bit longer, rest assured that the gut microbiome is generally stable, and it's well worth the wait for the additional wealth of insight provided on your gut microbiome.
+Shotgun metagenomics sequencing technology takes longer in the laboratory, followed by a thorough and detailed analysis by Tiny Health.
+While the wait is a bit longer, rest assured that the gut microbiome is generally stable, and it's well worth the wait for the additional wealth of insight provided on your gut microbiome.

 10) Future therapeutic insights: Extensive opportunities with metagenomics

-In contrast, the GI-MAP test has limited potential for future therapeutic applications.
+In contrast, a qPCR/culture-based GI test has limited potential for future therapeutic applications.
 By focusing on specific markers, it would require additional processing of your sample (and additional payment, or even a new sample) to unlock further insights.

-While both the Tiny Health Gut Health Test and GI-MAP offer some insight into gut health, they diverge in crucial aspects (Table 2).
-The Tiny Health Gut test uses metagenomics to provide a comprehensive view of the gut microbiome including microbial functions.
+While both the Tiny Health Gut Health Test and other GI tests on the market offer insights into gut health, they diverge in crucial aspects (Table 2).
+The Tiny Health Gut test uses metagenomics to provide a comprehensive view of the gut microbiome, including microbial functions.
 It also provides age-specific ranges and personalized action plans, all at a lower cost and with a user-friendly collection method.
-In contrast, GI-MAP employs qPCR technology and slightly faster results, but lacks the breadth of information and future therapeutic insights provided by metagenomics.
+In contrast, other GI tests employ qPCR/culture-based technology and slightly faster results, but lack the breadth of information and future therapeutic insights provided by metagenomics.

-Ultimately, the choice between the two tests depends on individual preferences and needs.
+Ultimately, the choice between Tiny Health and other GI tests depends on individual preferences and needs.
 Tiny Health stands out for its affordability, depth of analysis, age-specific insights, and empowering families to manage their own gut health.

 Table 2.
-Comparison of Tiny Health Gut Test and GI-MAP
+Comparison of Tiny Health Gut Test and other GI tests

 A Tiny Health Gut Health Test showing a gut health report on a phone app and printed PDF report